FACTBOX-Festive cheer falls flat for some British retailers

 PUBS & RESTAURANTS: MITCHELLS & BUTLERS

 The pub and restaurant operator reported strong sales for the festive season on Jan.
 9, as more diners opted for its pricier healthy menu options.
+CITY PUB GROUP

+City Pub Group Plc on Jan.
+13 forecast full-year adjusted core earnings slightly below consensus citing holiday period sales hurt by political uncertainty ahead of the British election in December and a lacklustre Rugby World Cup.
 GENERAL:

 CARD FACTORY The greeting card retailer on Jan.
 9 said it expected lower annual earnings as last month's general election and weak consumer confidence hurt its Christmas performance.